5 hidden costs to watch for when implementing a Backup Solution

 TCO by its very definition is complicated – it is more than meets the eye.
 It is supposed to be the sum of all direct and indirect costs associated with buying and using a product over a period of time.
 Direct costs are easy to quantify, but Indirect Costs are much less so.

-But, it is perfectly logical for buyers to look for most value for the money they are paying, and that’s where calculating TCO becomes so important.
-TCO is actually an important consideration for an IT decision maker to consider when buying a sophisticated solution like Enterprise class backup.
+But, it is perfectly logical for buyers to look for the most value for the money they are paying, and that’s where calculating TCO becomes so important.
+TCO is actually an important consideration for an IT decision-maker to consider when buying a sophisticated solution like Enterprise-class backup.

 Many buyers who are not experienced with deploying and using enterprise class backup make the mistake of considering it a commodity and do a straight comparison of vendor prices, which can be quite deceptive.